5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 [^1]: Check [this thread](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786699) for details.

 ## Adding SSDT-I225-V
-Use the attached SSDT to inject the correct header descriptions for the Intel I225-V into macOS.
-For macOS Ventura, you also need to inject the .kext version of the AppleIntel210Ethernet driver to make it work.
+Use the attached SSDT to inject the correct header descriptions for the Intel I225-V into macOS Monterey and newer.
+For macOS 13, you also need to inject AppleIntel210Ethernet.kext, since it has been removed from the IONetworkingFamily.kext and you can't use the .dext version (unless you flash a modded firmware).

-:warning: Before using this SSDT, verify the ACPI path of the I225-V is identical to the one used in your `DSDT` and adjust it accordingly!
+:warning: Before deploying this SSDT, verify the ACPI path of the I225-V is identical to the one used in your `DSDT` and adjust it accordingly!
 You can use Hackintool and IO RegistryExplorer to find the correct ACPI path.

 **Instructions**:

-- Add `SSDT-I225V.aml` to the `EFI/OC/ACPI` folder and config.plist (just drag it into the ACPI/Add section in OCAT)
+- Add `SSDT-I225V.aml` to the `EFI/OC/ACPI` folder and config.plist (OCAT users can just drag it into the ACPI/Add section)
 - macOS 13 only:
 	- [**Download**](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786214) the `AppleIntel210Ethernet.kext` and unzip it.
-	- Add it to `EFI/OC/Kexts` and config.plist (just drag it into the Kernel/Add section in OCAT)
+	- Add it to `EFI/OC/Kexts` and config.plist (OCAT users can just drag it into the Kernel/Add section)
 	- Change `MinKernel` to `22.0.0` so the AppleIntel210Ethernet.kext is only injected into macOS Ventura!
 - Add boot-arg `dk.e1000=0` (macOS Big Sur) or `e1000=0` (macOS Monterey/Ventura)
 - Apply the correct Settings as shown below